What is a "Cross-Cultural Experience"?

 As a part of the Lee University general core requirements, students must fulfill a minimum of two Global Perspectives credit hours in order to graduate:

-LEEU-102A: Global Perspectives Seminar (1 credit hour) – LEEU-102A is the required 6-week seminar that serves as the prerequisite and pre-departure orientation for the actual cross-cultural experience.
-This course is taken during the second semester of freshman year or during the first year of attendance as a transfer student.
+GNST-200: Global Perspectives Seminar (1 credit hour) – GNST-200 is the required 2-week seminar that serves as the prerequisite and pre-departure orientation for the actual cross-cultural experience.* It involves three in-person class sessions and additional online modules.
+This course is taken directly prior to participating in the Cross-Cultural Experience (GNST-250, 251, 252, or 253).

-GNST-250, 251, 252, or 253: Cross-Cultural Experience (1-3 credit hours) – This GNST course is the actual experience of interacting with another culture, either through one of the Lee Global Perspectives Trips or through an Individually Arranged Study cross-cultural experience.
+GNST-250, 251, 252, or 253: Cross-Cultural Experience (1-3 credit hours) – This GNST course is the actual experience of interacting with another culture.
 This is not a class which meets throughout the semester or summer term but is the credit you receive for the actual cross-cultural experience, where you can earn 1-3 credit hours depending on the length and intensity of cultural interaction.
+See Cross Cultural Experience Options for information about the various ways to fulfill this requirement.

 Return to Top of Page